-Everything you need to know about the June 2 primary election — races, candidates, election forums, key dates and how to vote.
+Everything you need to know about the June 2 primary election — races, candidates and how to vote.
+Check back for live local election results on Election Day.

 Key dates